 These are just two recent examples of the usage of synthetic, AI-generated voices in Dutch news media.1 I guess, this is the start of an almost unstoppable trend, and soon, we can no longer imagine what it was like without these technologies.
 The benefits are obvious: The voices are always available, fatigue-proof, multilingual, consistent, and customisable.
 Voiceovers are quickly generated, and can make the news more accessible by reading news reports aloud, whether or not in simple language (this is actually one of the main motivations of Omroep Brabant).

 More generally, AI-generated voice assistants can guide us through traffic, serve as language buddy providing feedback on e.g., pronunciation and rhythm; we encounter them in ads, and when calling a service hotline.
 Personally, I am most impressed by the fact that synthetic voices can be used as voice replacements for people who have lost their voice due to medical conditions or treatments.
-AI can create a personalised synthetic voice that closely resembles the individual’s original voice.
+AI can create a personalised synthetic voice that closely resembles the person’s original voice.

 On the other hand, the usage of AI-generated voices has downsides and is not without risks.
 AI-Nina provoked a lot of reactions.
 People are excited but also very concerned about potential loss of jobs.
 Although Omroep Brabant reassured the public that the computer version won’t replace the ‘real’ Nina anytime soon, voice actors might well become superfluous in the coming years.
 Another big problem is of course the unethical use of voice cloning, for example in deepfakes.
 Even if it’s not misused for creating misleading content or spreading disinformation, it can be disturbing if such an inherently personal thing as one’s own voice is suddenly somehow not that unique any more.
 You might have heard of the clash between Scarlett Johansson and OpenAI a couple of months ago.
 Ultimately, OpenAI suspended the voice that sounds strikingly similar to the actress, but this certainly won’t be the last time we discuss voice ownership.